 - Once installed, launch it right away.

-- After launch, you should see the health of your drive without having to press additional keys.
+- After launch, you should see your drive’s health without pressing any additional keys.

 One of the things you must check is your SSD’s Health Status.
-As you may have already guessed, this feature tells you the condition of your SSD along with the percentage.
-There are three modes for the same depending on the condition of your SSD.
+As you may have already guessed, this feature shows your SSD’s condition along with its percentage.
+There are three modes for the same, depending on the condition of your SSD.

 - Good: Your SSD is perfectly fine and you can continue using it for a lot of years.
 Since there is nothing to worry about here, you can rest assured that there is no need to swap your SSD in the near future.